aloilor/WaDiGAN-SR/readme.md

 ```

-Once a dataset is downloaded, please put it in `data/` directory as follows:
+Once a dataset is downloaded and prepared, please put it in `data/` directory as follows:
 ```
 data/
 ├── celebahq_16_128